Skip to content

 • A self-closing, self-latching device on all doors with direct pool access

-These safeguards are minimum standards—many families choose to implement multiple layers of protection.
+These safeguards are minimum standards.
+Many families choose to implement multiple layers of protection.
+Swimming pool owners, including those with apartment complexes and residential pools, have a legal duty to comply with these requirements.

 Common Causes of Drowning Accidents

-Understanding why drownings occur is as important as knowing where they happen.
-Common causes include:
+Understanding why drowning accidents occur is as important as knowing where they happen.
+The following are the most common causes:

-• Lack of supervision: Most drownings are preventable.
-When no lifeguard is present, designate a “water watcher” whose sole task is to actively supervise swimmers.
+Most drownings are preventable.
+When no lifeguard is present, designate a water watcher whose sole task is to actively supervise swimmers.

-• Overreliance on flotation devices: Even items marketed as “life vests” are not substitutes for adult supervision.
-Certain swimming aids (e.g., puddle jumpers) can create a false sense of security and increase risk.
+Items marketed as life vests are not substitutes for adult supervision.
+Certain swimming aids (e.g., puddle jumpers) can create a false sense of security.

-• Alcohol or drug use: Impairment can disorient even experienced swimmers and increase the chance of a fatal event.
+A meta-analysis cited by the CDC found that 31% of drowning deaths are attributable to alcohol.
+Impairment can disorient even experienced swimmers and dramatically increases the chance of a fatal event.

 Consequences of Drowning Accidents

-Drowning and near-drowning events can cause catastrophic, lasting harm, including:
+Drowning and near drowning events can cause catastrophic, lasting harm.
+Victims may suffer:

-• Anoxic or hypoxic brain injury: Prolonged oxygen deprivation causing death of brain tissue and permanent brain damage
+• Anoxic or hypoxic brain injury, where prolonged oxygen deprivation causes death of brain tissue and permanent brain damage

-• Pulmonary complications: Fluid in the lungs and subsequent respiratory injury
+• Pulmonary complications, including fluid in the lungs and subsequent respiratory injury

 • Wrongful death